timo-laasonen/aws-sam-typescript/README.md

 # Generate GitHub Actions CI/CD pipeline

-Run `sam pipeline init --bootstrap` and follow instructions to create GitHub Actions pipeline configuration
+Run `sam pipeline init --bootstrap` and follow instructions to create GitHub Actions pipeline configuration For CI/CD pipeline you have to have AWS credentials in GitHub.
+Look `pipeline.yaml` file which ones are needed